The Bootleg Series Vol. 12: The Cutting Edge 1965–1966

-The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 is a compilation album by American singer-songwriter Bob Dylan, released on Legacy Records in November 2015.
-The tenth installment in the ongoing Bob Dylan Bootleg Series, it comprises recordings from 1965 and 1966, mostly unreleased demos and outtakes from recording sessions for his ground-breaking albums Bringing It All Back Home, Highway 61 Revisited and Blonde on Blonde.
-The standard set peaked at #41 on the Billboard 200.
+The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 is a compilation album by the American singer-songwriter Bob Dylan, released on Legacy Records in November 2015.
+The tenth installment in the ongoing Bob Dylan Bootleg Series, it comprises recordings from 1965 and 1966, mostly unreleased demos and outtakes from recording sessions for his albums Bringing It All Back Home, Highway 61 Revisited and Blonde on Blonde.
+The standard set peaked at number 41 on the Billboard 200.

 Content

 Three different versions of the set were released simultaneously: a two-disc 36-track Best of edition in the packaging and format standard to the rest of the series after the first installment; a six-disc 111-track box set Deluxe edition similar in packaging to its counterpart from the previous Bootleg set; and an 18-disc 379-track limited Collector's Edition available exclusively by order from Dylan's official website, which also came with nine mono vinyl singles reproducing ones released around the world by Columbia Records during this era.
-Only 5000 copies of this edition were produced.
+Only 5000 copies of this edition were produced, and it won the Grammy Award for Best Historical Album at the 59th Annual Grammy Awards presentation.

 The Collector's Edition was unique as it included "...every note recorded during the 1965–1966 sessions, every alternate take and alternate lyric" on 17 discs, with an 18th disc of hotel room recordings of Dylan with Joan Baez or Robbie Robertson.
 All tracks on the standard two-disc Best of edition are also included in the Deluxe edition.
 Purchasers of the Collector's Edition were also offered 208 live recordings from 1965 as a free digital download.